hvo2906/hvo2906/README.md

 - 💞️ I’m looking to collaborate on utilizing AI
 - 📫 How to reach me: pqhoangvo@live.com
 - ⚡ Fun fact: I have wide range of interested.
 Sometimes it leads to distraction, but most of the time it brought more happiness and experiences into my life.
 Learn how to code is one of that happy outcome.
+- Please explore my projects on my github.
+I'd be very happy if you find it useful and eager to have your feedbacks.
+Thanks in advance!
 <!---
 hvo2906/hvo2906 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.